matthewearl/matthewearl.github.io/_posts/2016-01-14-inverse-haar.md

 face, it will generate an image of a face, using nothing more than cascade data.

+As always, full source code is [available on GitHub](https://github.com/ matthewearl/inversehaar).

 ## Haar Cascades

 In 2001 Viola and Jones introduced their revolutionary [object detection